MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-domain-dominance.md

 ### Golden Ticket - Existing User

 After stealing the “Golden Ticket”, (“krbtgt” account explained [here via Malicious Replication](#Malicious-Replication), an attacker is able to sign tickets *as if they're the domain controller*. **Mimikatz**, the Domain SID, and the stolen "krbtgt" account are all required to accomplish this attack.
-Not only can we generate tickets for a user, we can generate tickets for users who don't even exist!
+Not only can we generate tickets for a user, we can generate tickets for users who don't even exist.

 1. As JeffL, run the below command on **VictimPC** to acquire the domain SID: